Destinations

 El Salvador successfully mines Bitcoin using Geothermal Energy

 When the announcement was made that El Salvador would officially make Bitcoin legal tender, the move was considered a bold, innovative one.
-President Nayib Bukele went one step further, claiming that clean geothermal energy from the country’s numerous volcanoes would be used to aid in the mining of said Bitcoin as well.
+President Nayib Bukele took it one step further, claiming that the country would use clean geothermal energy from its numerous volcanoes to aid in mining Bitcoin as well.
 On October 1, 2021, Bukele tweeted the first success in this attempt: 0.00599179 bitcoin – about $269 – mined using energy harnessed from a volcano.

 Bitcoin mining is an incredibly high-energy process, comparable to entire countries’ worth of electric consumption!
-In fact, its energy usage has been equated to the annual carbon footprint of Argentina.
-The mining process is essentially the solution of complex math problems – upon solving the algorithms, ‘miners’ are rewarded in bitcoin.
+In fact, analysts have equated its energy usage to the annual carbon footprint of Argentina.
+The mining process is essentially the solution of complex math problems.
+Upon solving the algorithms, ‘miners’ are rewarded in bitcoin.
 The more bitcoin mined (with a finite number of 21 million), the harder the algorithms are, and the more energy is required to solve them.
 A simple computer cannot handle the solution, and the mining process has now evolved to using special computer equipment and massive electrical power sources to obtain the cryptocurrency.

-As bitcoin and other cryptocurrency only seem to be growing in popularity, the issue has been how to reduce its significant carbon footprint.
-When El Salvador announced bitcoin as legal tender, “cheap, clean” geothermal energy from its volcanoes was cited as a potential fuel source.
+Bitcoin and other cryptocurrencies are only growing in popularity.
+The issue has been how to reduce their significant carbon footprint.
+When El Salvador announced bitcoin as legal tender, it cited “cheap, clean” geothermal energy from its volcanoes as a potential fuel source.

-The country’s state-owned geothermal electric company LaGeo SA de CV would be tapped to create the “clean” plan.
+The country would tap its state-owned geothermal electric company, LaGeo SA de CV, to create the “clean” plan.
 Less than a full month after bitcoin became legal tender in this tiny Central American country, President Bukele proudly announced the first of its many successes.

 Geothermal Energy and How it Works

 Geothermal energy uses the heat trapped beneath the Earth’s surface to generate electricity.
-This heat is found in rocks, fluids and as far below as earth’s magma (hot molten rock).
-When it comes to volcanic geothermal energy, the heat comes from what is called “supercritical water” – an even more high-energy source brought about by extreme heat and pressure when molten rock and water meet.
-Neither liquid nor gas, the “water” from this combination carries far more energy than normal steam, providing up to 10 times the power of other geothermal sources.
+Rocks, fluids, and the earth’s magma (hot molten rock) contain this heat, found as far below as the Earth’s surface.
+Volcanic geothermal energy involves heat generated from “supercritical water.”
+This high-energy source occurs when molten rock and water meet under extreme heat and pressure.
+The “water” from this combination is neither liquid nor gas.
+It carries far more energy than normal steam, providing up to 10 times the power of other geothermal sources.

 Photo by Nayib Bukele, Twitter